c-edwards-eco/Digital-Twin-3/README.md

 - Hover over shelves to identify their bookcase number.
 - Switch between the front and back sides of the wall.
 - See the locations of permanent faculty exhibition areas.
-- See the general placement of faculty-organized books through the faculty color scheme.
+- See the general placement of faculty-organized books through the faculty color scheme associated with the exhibition areas.

-The default public view therefore describes the **physical and organizational structure of the Collection Wall**, rather than exposing individual catalogue records.
+The default public view therefore describes the **physical and organizational structure of the Collection Wall**, rather than the placement of individual catalogue records.

 ## Loading current catalogue data

 Library staff can additionally reconstruct the current collection using a saved Power BI query.

-1. Open the saved Power BI query **Digital Twin data** under Public Folders -> NLTUD -> Bookwall.
+1. Open the saved Power BI query **Digital Twin data** under Public Folders ➜ NLTUD ➜ Bookwall.
 2. Export the results as a CSV file and unzip the folder in your downloads.
 3. Open the Digital Twin 3 application in your browser.
 4. Select **Load catalogue data** to upload the exported CSV.